 In pharma manufacturing, sterility and correct dosage are very important.
 Because of this, the actual filling of the pharmaceutical product on vials, syringes or blister packages is a highly critical part of the manufacturing process.

 In addition, preventing particle and microbiological contamination remains as important as ever.
-Next generation biotech products will require state-of-the-art barrier technology for their aseptic fill and finish operation, since regulatory authorities to a growing extent demand physical separation of the product from the operator.
+Next-generation biotech products will require state-of-the-art barrier technology for their aseptic fill and finish operations, since regulatory authorities to a growing extent demand physical separation of the product from the operator.

 Assembly and pack

 The modern pharmaceutical packaging world prompts challenges that significantly influence manufacturing costs.
 With the future demand for compliance, quality and tracking of products, things are becoming increasingly complex.
-Furthermore, the trends of serialisation, late stage customisation and patient centricity indicates an increase in stock keeping units which again will impact efficiency.
+Furthermore, the trends of serialization, late-stage customization and patient-centricity indicate an increase in stock keeping units which again will impact efficiency.

-Therefore techniques, assembly and packaging disciplines and organisations have to adapt in order to stay competetive with unit cost.
-Ultimately the ability to scale and design these processes and operations gives competetive edge in the pharma industry.
+Therefore, techniques, assembly and packaging disciplines and organizations have to adapt in order to stay competitive with unit cost.
+Ultimately, the ability to scale and design these processes and operations gives you a competitive edge in the pharma industry.

-Flexibility versus dedication and changeover versus run time are crucial design elements, together with the development of packaging concepts.
+Flexibility versus dedication and changeover versus run-time are crucial design elements, together with the development of packaging concepts.
 Choosing the right presentation and product design that matches standard platforms and solutions for optimal order execution for all markets will be key to success.
-To fulfil current and future business targets in the pharma industry, there is a need to balance product segmentation, from low volume/high price to high volume/low price, with a reliable supply of drugs.
+To fulfill current and future business targets in the pharma industry, there is a need to balance product segmentation, from low volume/high price to high volume/low price, with a reliable supply of drugs.